How Do You Write a Demand Letter for a Dog Bite?

 Gabriel Levin, Dog Bite Injury Lawyer

 Unlike other attorneys, personal injury attorneys do not require a retainer or hourly billing for their services.
-Instead, they work on a contingent fee, which allows their clients to withhold payment for their services until the claim resolves.
+Instead, they work on a contingent fee basis, which allows their clients to withhold payment for their services until the claim resolves.
 When that happens, the attorney receives a percentage of the award.

 Despite the contingent fee billing method, which allows anyone access to a personal injury attorney when they need one without an upfront investment, many individuals are still unsure whether they need an attorney or even have a claim.
 Personal injury attorneys generally provide free case evaluations, offering an obligation-free opportunity to learn more about the process and obtain answers to your questions about your dog bite claim.

 Let a dog bite lawyer near you help you explore your legal options for seeking compensation for the expenses and impacts of your dog bite injury.
-You can start with your free case evaluation.
+You can start with your free case evaluation by contacting The Levin Firm today.

 Gabriel Levin Author Image